HEMA-New-Zealand/HEMA-New-Zealand-Public-Documents/Draft Policies/constitution/constitution.md

 	- the complaint appears to be without foundation or there is no apparent evidence to support it; or
 	- the person who makes the complaint has an insignificant interest in the matter; or
 	- the conduct, incident, event, or issue giving rise to the complaint has already been investigated and dealt with under the **Constitution**; or
-	- more than three months passed between the event that is the subject of the complaint and the complaint being made.

 11. If the mediator deems the complaint to have merit, then they may take any of the following actions:
 	- Demand an immediate apology from the **Respondent**.